Saint-Pompont

 Canoeing the river

-Hire canoes at La Roque-Gageac and paddle downstream past Castelnaud and Beynac — medieval cliff-top castles on both sides.
-A drop-off collects you downstream.
-Good for children from about six.
+Hire canoes at La Roque-Gageac and paddle 16km downstream past Castelnaud and Beynac — medieval cliff-top castles on both sides.
+A shuttle collects you downstream.
+No experience needed.
+Around €20 per person.
 15km from Sol du Mazel.

-Castelnaud medieval castle above the Dordogne valley
+Château de Castelnaud above the Dordogne valley

 The castles